Frances Glessner Lee: Nutshell Studies of Unexplained Death

 In 1945, Glessner Lee donated her dioramas to Harvard for use in her seminars.
 She hosted a series of semi-annual seminars, where she presented 30 to 40 men with the "Nutshell Studies of Unexplained Death", intricately constructed dioramas of actual crime scenes, complete with working doors, windows and lights.
 The 20 models were based on composites of actual cases and were designed to test the abilities of students to collect all relevant evidence.
 The models depicted multiple causes of death and were based on autopsies and crime scenes that Glessner Lee visited.

 Glessner Lee paid close attention to detail in creating the models.
 The rooms were filled with working mousetraps and rocking chairs, food in the kitchens, and more, and the corpses accurately represented discoloration or bloating that would be present at the crime scene.
 Each model cost about $3,000–$4,500 to create.
 Viewers were given 90 minutes to study the scene.
 Eighteen of the original dioramas were still used for training purposes by Harvard Associates in Police Science in 1999.
 As of 2020, the models could be found at the Maryland Office of the Chief Medical Examiner in Baltimore, where they were still used in the annual Frances Glessner Lee homicide investigation seminar.
+You can see one of her nutshell studies, "Sitting Room & Woodshed," on display at The Rocks.
+It is a miniature work of art, a historic artifact, and a teaching tool for forensic science.

 For her work, Glessner Lee was made a captain in the New Hampshire State Police on October 27, 1943, making her the first woman to join the International Association of Chiefs of Police.
 This has been reported as honorary, but in 18 Tiny Deaths by Bruce Goldfarb, New Hampshire Police Superintendent Ralph Caswell (who appointed her captain) is quoted as saying, "This was not an honorary post.
 She was a full-fledged captain with all the authority and responsibility of the post."

 The dioramas of the crime scenes Glessner depicted were as follows: three-room dwelling, log cabin, blue bedroom, dark bathroom, burned cabin, unpapered bedroom, pink bathroom, attic, woodsman's shack, barn, saloon and jail, striped bedroom, living room, two-story porch, kitchen, garage, parsonage parlor, and bedroom.
 They were once part of an exhibit in the Renwick Gallery of the Smithsonian American Art Museum.